-Hunger striker, painter and writer of Guantanamo since 2002.
+Painter and writer of Guantanamo since 2002.
+Tortured.
 Sold for bounty.
 No charge or trial.

 He is a sharp and capable person.
 He is an artist.
 He has tried to use his time at Guantanamo positively, learning English and Spanish.
 His excellent English has seen him become an interlocutor between the guards and other prisons.
 He loves to paint and write poetry.
 During a 2016 visit to the prison by CBS, Khalid was able to show his artwork to the camera crew.